 Olive Oil: This will be the base of the dressing.

 Apple Cider Vinegar: Helps balance our sweet and tart flavors.

 Honey: For some sweetness.
 The thick consistency will also help thicken our dressing a bit.

 Lemon Juice: Provides some acidity which will taste great altogether with our salad ingredients.

 How to make this Seasonal Harvest Salad

-- Refrigerate for 30 minutes prior to serving.
-This allows for all of the ingredients to absorb the dressing & makes it incredibly flavorful.
+- Refrigerate 30 minutes prior to serving.
+This will help the ingredients absorb the dressing and make this salad super flavorful!

 Want to switch it up?
 Customize it!